-What is most important, there is a lot of images not only from Eastern Europe and Russia, but from around the world.
+What is most important, there are a lot of images not only from Eastern Europe and Russia but from around the world.

 Moreover, you can try to search the images from some places by using the other common image stocks, which are unfortunately not for free.
 Even if you can’t download the full-size image you will face the logos on the smaller ones (Pic.
 23).

 Another way to scout some areas is by browsing the sphere imagery, which becomes bigger on the web.
 The best platform, linked with Google Earth is 360cities.net offer high-quality sphere pictures, as we know from Google Street View, also with the zoom option (Pic.
 24).

 The specific branch of 360cities.net is the Gigapixel, where users upload very high-detailed images (Pic.
 25).